WoodScene/WoodScene.github.io/_pages/about.md

 Previously, during my master's studies, I did some research on spatial-temporal data imputation using Generative Adversarial Networks.

-:wink: *I am open to collaborations and discussions.
+:smiley: *I am open to collaborations and discussions.
 Please feel free to reach out to me if you are interested in my research or any relevant topics.*

 # News
 * 2024.05 Two papers are accepted to ACL 2024 (1 Main + 1 Findings).